ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 During the implementation of this operator we ran into a problem that we were not able to resolve.
 This problem concerns the identification plateau.
 Indeed, in our implementation if all the direct neighbours of a pixels have the same value of the processed pixel then the function will consider that there is not superior value even though the next pixel from one of the neighbours has a higher value.
 This plateau issue causes our image to be more divided than what it should be.

 ## Results

-Now that we have explained our implmentation, we will compare the results obtained for each of our process using the implementation of ImageJ and our implementation in Javascript.
-The same image will be used for every operations and the input image will always be a binary image and we will use a 3x3 cross kernel, the one used by ImageJ.
+Now that we have explained our implementation, we will compare the results obtained for each of our process using the implementation of ImageJ and our implementation in JavaScript.
+The same image will be used for every process, the input image will always be a binary image and we will use a 3x3 cross kernel, which corresponds to the one used by ImageJ.

 Our benchmarks for the imageJ process were done using a custom plugin created by ourselves.
-The benchmark of our implementation are done using also a custom script.
-The function *Performance.now()*(or *startBenchmark()* for the ImageJ plugin) will give us a time of executions in ms (and ImageJ in ns).
-Both of our script do a preheating phase, running over 100 images in order to initialise the classes.
+Our implementation’s benchmark are also done using a custom script.
+The function *Performance.now()*(or *startBenchmark()* for the ImageJ plugin) gives us the time of executions in ms (and ImageJ in ns).
+Both of our script first comports a preheating phase, running over 100 images in order to initialise the classes.
 We were not able to calculate the memory usage using firefox methods, so we won't be able to talk about it.
-The version of Firefox used is : Firefox ESR 52.4.0(64bit), the specs of the CPU are E3-1240 v5 @3.50GHz.
-The desktops are also equipped with 16Go ram.

 ### Erode and Dilate

 The erosion and dilates methods have been runing the default functions available in ImageJ.
 The parameters used are iterations=1, count=1, black background, and edm=8-bit.
 Our function will use the same parameters as those previously mentioned.

-The differents output obtained for the erode process are those :
+The differents output obtained for the erode process are as following :

 ![Fig.X](Results/erode_mixed.png)

 **Figure 1: Result of the erode operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

-As we can see some circles that were stick together have form more disctinct borders.
-The results obtained between the two process are quite the same.
+As shown here, some circles that were stick together have form more observable borders.
+The results obtained between the two processes are quite the same.
 We can see some minor differences from a display view, but the results seems to be the same whatever we use the ImageJ plugin or our own implementation.

-For the dilation, we obtained the results below.
+For the dilation, we obtained the results shown as below.

 ![Fig.X](Results/dilation_mixed.png)

 **Figure 2: Result of the dilate operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

-We can observe that the same way as the erode operation, the dilate results obtained for both the Image J function and our own implemenantation have the same general outcome.
-Even tough we can see at some locations that some circles are more dilated by the ImageJ implementation.
-However, the general results can be considered as the same.
+We can observe that the dilate results obtained for both the Image J function and our own implementation have the same general outcome such as the erode operation.
+However, wheter the general results can be considered as the same, we can see at some locations that some circles are more dilated by the ImageJ implementation.

-Now that we have proven that the results obtained by both of our plugins are the same, let's take a look at the benchmark obtained :
+Now that we have proven that the global results obtained by both of our plugins are kindly the same, let's take a look at the benchmark obtained :

-The values obtained from the benchmark for our erode operation result in this graph.
+The values obtained from the benchmark for our erode operation are shown in the following graph :
 ![Fig.X](Results/erode_benchmark.png)

 **Figure 3: Benchmark graph representing the time processing in ms of an image of different size for the erode process**

-As we can note, until the image of a size of 150\*150 pixels our performance are really close to the ImageJ erosion.
-From the 250\*250 pixels image to the one at 550\*550 we can observe a difference of a ration of 7.
+As we can note, until the image of a size of 150\*150 pixels our performances are really close to the ImageJ erosion.
+From the 250\*250 pixels image to the one at 550\*550 we can observe a difference of a 7 ratio.
 This means that for an image with 550\*500 pixels our implementation will take 7 more times than the ImageJ implementation to erode one image (14.999ms for our implementation against 2.09466ms for the ImageJ one).

-However, is we couls be satisfied with our results from a small image until the 550\*550 images, we can't say the same for the rest.
+However, if we could be satisfied with our results from a small image until the 550\*550 images, this statement cannot be affirmed for higher images’ dimensions.

-From this size until our biggest size, the results we obtained from our implementation are quite(to not say very) bad.
-Indeed, where we had a ration difference of 7 for an image of size 550\*550 pixels, for images of bigger size we double this ration to obtain a value of 15.
-Yet this ratio don't change whatever we use a 750\*750 pixel or a 1600\*1600 pixel image.
+From this size until our biggest size, the results we obtained from our implementation are quite (to not say very) bad.
+Indeed, for a difference ration of 7 with an image sized by 550\*550 pixels, bigger sized images double this ratio to obtain a value of 15.
+This ratio don't change whatever we use a 750\*750 pixel or a 1600\*1600 pixel image Yet.

 The values obtained from the benchmark for our dilation operation result in this graph.
 ![Fig.X](Results/dilate_benchmark.png)

 **Figure 4: Benchmark graph representing the time processing in ms of an image of different size for the dilate process**

-The observation are quite similar to the the results obtained for the erosion even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
-The ration after this critical size if also the same (ratio of 16).
+The observation are quite similar to the the results obtained for the erosion.
+Indeed, even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
+The ratio after this critical size if also almost the same (ratio of 16).

 ### Open and Close

 The same way as we did for the erosion and dilation, the open and close methods have been runing the default functions available in ImageJ.
 The parameters used are the same as the erode and close operations.

-The differents output obtained for the open process are those :
+The different outputs obtained for the open process are as follows :

 ![Fig.X](Results/open_mixed.png)

 **Figure 5: Result of the open operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

-As we can inspect after the open operation, the circles from the original image are more pixeled in the their border, for both of the implementation, even tough it seems that ImageJ implementation result in more pixeled border than our implementation.
+As we can expect after the open operation, the circles from the original image are more pixeled in the their border, for both of the implementation, even though it seems that ImageJ implementation result in more pixeled border than our implementation.

-The ouput results for the close operation are those below.
+The output results for the close operation are those below.

 ![Fig.X](Results/closing_mixed.png)

 **Figure 6: Result of the close operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

 The results obtained after a close operation are in a general way the same for both of the implementation, resulting in the removal of small holes.
-However, as we can note, the ImageJ implementation closes gaps between object in a more important radius than our own implementation.
+However, as we can note, the ImageJ implementation closes gaps between object with a bigger radius than our own implementation.

 Let's take a look at the benchmark results.